 \section{Evaluation from the Network Security Perspective}

-To understand the defensive capability of a DL-NIDS, it must be evaluated from both the network security and adversarial machine learning aspects.
-In the domain of intrusion detection, the ability to distinguish malicious network traffics from benign traffics is the main performance metric.
+A DL-NIDS must be evaluated from both the network security and adversarial machine learning aspects to understand its defensive capabilities fully.
+In the domain of intrusion detection, the ability to distinguish malicious network traffics from benign traffics is the primary performance metric.
 In this section, we evaluate the classification accuracy of the Kitsune.

 Kitsune's developers evaluate the DL-NIDS against a series of attacks in a variety of networks~\cite{mirsky2018kitsune}.
 In our implementation, the accuracy of Kitsune is highly dependent on the threshold, $T$.
 This value defines the decision boundary, which makes it a critical parameter when deploying the model.
-We evaluate the KitNET by assuming that the threshold is not predefined, but trained as in an end-to-end deep learning system.
+We evaluate the KitNET by assuming that the threshold is not predefined but trained as an end-to-end deep learning system.
 In addition, this analysis also indicates how the threshold correlates with the perturbation required in adversarial machine learning.

 To assess the performance of a given threshold value, we consider the following two metrics: \begin{enumerate} \item \textbf{False Positives:} The percentage of benign inputs that are incorrectly classified as malicious. \item \textbf{False Negatives:} The percentage of malicious data that are incorrectly classified as benign. \end{enumerate} On the one hand, the rate of false positives accounts for the reliability of a network.
-On the other hand, the rate of false negatives is closely associated with the effectiveness of the intrusion detection system.
+On the other hand, the rate of false negatives is closely associated with the intrusion detection system's effectiveness.
 Therefore, both rates should be minimized in an ideal situation.
-However, in the setting of Kitsune, the value of the threshold $T$ indeed acts as a trade-off between false positive rate and false negative rate.
+However, in the setting of Kitsune, the value of $T$ acts as a trade-off between false positive rate and false-negative rate.

-We investigated the full functional range of possible thresholds in this analysis, i.e., from the minimum score of $0$ to a score of $20$ which leads to $100\%$ false negatives on the given dataset.
+We investigated the whole functional range of possible thresholds in this analysis, i.e., from the minimum score of $0$ to $20$, which leads to $100\%$ false negatives on the given dataset.
 Figure \ref{fig:threshold}(a) plots the two metrics as well as the accuracy of the DL-NIDS.